mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 at need.

 Ground Combat Tactics
-All K’kree infantry dream of taking part in a massed headlong charge and sweeping their enemies before them.
+All K'kree infantry dream of taking part in a massed headlong charge and sweeping their enemies before them.
 More commonly, they skirmish in small groups, much like low-tech light cavalry using horses or similar riding animals.
-Groups tend to be loosely organised on the battlefield but still highly cohesive, as a mini-herd beset by G’naak must be.
-This is the environment where K’kree footsoldiers are at their best; a fluid situation where aggression and teamwork can overcome almost any foe.
+Groups tend to be loosely organised on the battlefield but still highly cohesive, as a mini-herd beset by G'naak must be.
+This is the environment where K'kree footsoldiers are at their best; a fluid situation where aggression and teamwork can overcome almost any foe.